-- Fat distribution is the coverage and distribution of subcutaneous fat on a carcase. - Even fat distribution is required to ensure the carcase chills at a uniform rate. - Carcases may fail to meet MSA specifications if the fat distribution is inadequate, and if carcases have less than 3mm of rib fat. - It is important that cattle have access to an increasing plane of nutrition for at least one month prior to slaughter to assist in even fat coverage.
+- Fat distribution is the coverage and distribution of subcutaneous fat on a carcase. - Even fat distribution is required to ensure the carcase chills at a uniform rate. - Carcases may fail to meet MSA specifications if the fat distribution is inadequate. - It is important that cattle have access to an increasing plane of nutrition for at least one month prior to slaughter to assist in even fat coverage.